 Hughey Law Firm’s Success Story

 The team of South Carolina personal injury lawyers at Hughey Law Firm understands how devastating premises liability cases are for victims and their families, alike.
 We also know what it takes to provide injured victims with empathic legal representation as they pursue justice.
-With experience and skill, the team at Hughey Law Firm has handled hundreds of personal injury cases involving a variety of accidents and recovered.
+With experience and skill, the team at Hughey Law Firm has handled hundreds of personal injury cases involving a variety of accidents and recovered more than $190 million for our clients in settlement awards and verdicts to date.

 What Is Premises Liability in South Carolina?